andy-shady-org/netbox-security/README.md

 Contributions are always welcome!
 Please see the [Contribution Guidelines](CONTRIBUTING.md)

+## Documentation

+For further information, please refer to the full documentation: [Using NetBox Security](docs/using_netbox_security.md)

 ## Credits

 - Thanks to Peter Eckel for providing some lovely examples which I've happily borrowed.
 - Thanks to Dan Sheppard for the abstracted field generation stuff which I also used.
-- Thanks to Kris and Mark at Netbox Labs for encouragement and engagement.
+- Thanks to Kris Beevers and Mark Coleman at Netbox Labs for encouragement and engagement.

 ## Screenshots